 As soon as I reached the flat, I changed from my pencil skirt to sweatpants and from my three inched heels to running shoes.
 I’ve tied up my hair with an elastic bow, put on my headset, and then went out to the park.
 I’ve jogged.
 I’ve brisk walked.
 I’ve jogged and brisk walked some more till my clothes were drenched with perspiration.
 I’ve spent a minimum of one hour outside.
-I’ve put all of my day’s remaining energy into that physical activity.
+I’ve put all my remaining energy for that day into that physical activity.
 I’ve focused on the songs being played.
 I’ve counted my steps and the minutes I’ve used for exercising.
 I’ve diverted my mind to keep it from thinking of sorrowful musings.
-I’ve gone home only if I was too tired to even move.
+I’ve gone home only if I was dead tired.

 My beating heart reminded me that I was still alive.
-It actually felt good and I also lost five kilos.
+It actually felt good and I also lost few kilos.
 However, I stopped my nightly routine after two months.
 My friend saw a vision of me and it frightened me.
-I know it was lame, but I was vulnerable.
+I know it was lame, but I was vulnerable then.
 I was afraid.
 Maybe if the moment is right, I might be able to write a separate blog about her prophecy.

 Writing is my passion.
-The last piece that I have composed was about nineteen years ago.
-My late husband was able to read one of my compositions and he loved it; from then on he’d tried every tactic to convince me to do it again.
-He used to tell me that I was like an open book but was too difficult to read.
-And that he would love to read whatever was on mind.
+The last piece that I have composed was about two decades ago.
+My late husband was able to read one of my compositions and he loved it; from then on he’d tried every tactic to convince me to write again.
+He once told me that I was like an open book but was too difficult to read, though.
+And that he’d love to read whatever was on mind.

-I’ve used to express my real thoughts through my passion; but since I was busy working for my family, I left it aside.
-When he left me, I was filled with unspoken thoughts and unexpressed feelings.
-In order to release them, I’ve then decided to begin composing again.
-Thus, this blog site was born.
+I’ve used to express myself through my passion; but since I was busy working for my family, I left it aside.
+When he went away, I was filled with unspoken thoughts and unexpressed feelings.
+In order to release them, I’ve then decided to create this site.

 Yes, you heard me right!
 Shopping!

 I was able to get in touch with old friends and acquaintances, and have met new people.
 Some brought cheers and others tears.
 Unfortunately, I’ve chatted mostly with not so good people.
-And it was an awful thing to do.
-I’ve stopped and vowed to never again do the same blunder.
+It wasn’t healthy, and so I’ve refrained from doing it again.

 You need to do something to change your situation.
 Because life goes on and you have to move forward.